JorelAli/CommandAPI/docssrc/src/locationargument.md

 ## Location (2D space)

-The `Location2DArgument` is pretty much identical in use to the `LocationArgument` for 3D coordinates, except instead of returning a `Location` object, it instead returns a `Location2D` object that extends `Location` (thus, being compatible anywhere you would normally be able to use `Location`)
+The `Location2DArgument` is pretty much identical in use to the `LocationArgument` for 3D coordinates, except instead of returning a `Location` object, it instead returns a `Location2D` object that extends `Location` (thus, being compatible anywhere you would normally be able to use `Location`).